-Many people instantly think of oak when considering a hardwood floor, and it can be both red oak and white oak.
+Many people instantly think of oak when considering a hardwood floor, which can be both red and white oak.

 Oak flooring is a form of flooring noted for its toughness and comfort.
 It also comes in various distinctive styles, making it a good fit for most home décor demands.
 Above all, oak flooring is easy to maintain and beautiful to look at.
 The two oak flooring varieties are white oak flooring and red oak flooring.

-While most people would immediately select White Oak while choosing between red oak vs. white oak flooring, it may also be worth your time to look into Red Oak, which is typically a more cheap and appealing alternative.
+While most people would immediately select White Oak while choosing between red oak and white oak flooring, it may also be worth your time to look into Red Oak, which is typically a cheaper and more appealing alternative.

 Red oak and white oak are two of the most popular flooring choices among oak wood, both for broad plank floors and wood shavings.